JasonPunyon/jasonpunyon.github.com/source/_posts/2015-07-17-trip-report-icml-2015.markdown

 This ended up being pretty grueling by the end of the third day.
 There wasn't really time to just think about any of the things that were presented to you.
 Trying to put together the-problem-you-didn't-even-know-was-a-problem-3-minutes-ago and the research-at-the-edge-of-human-understanding that was just presented as the solution to that problem was a difficult process to repeat 3 times an hour, 6 hours a day, for 3 days.
 That's not to mention synthesizing the information from the day's keynote, and the poster sessions.
 These were long days.
 Jet lag wasn't helping either.

 At any time there were 6 paper sessions going on, so my strategy was to just pick the topic that I was most interested in.
 This was a bit of a high variance strategy as the sessions had a hit-or-miss quality to them.
 Other people used a more informed strategy of picking specific papers/presenters they knew to be good and then chose their sessions based on that.
-There's no "Map of the Machine Learning Stars" to consult though... my lack of familiarity with a lot of the field precludes that kind of strategy.
+There's no "Map of the Machine Learning Stars" to consult though...my lack of familiarity with a lot of the field precludes that kind of strategy.
 Maybe when I've been around a bit longer I'll have a better handle on that kind of thing.

 ##The Workshops